ANPC Leg

 Description of the ANPC Leg component in Schematic Editor

-A schematic block diagram of the inverter switching block is given in Figure 1 with corresponding switch arrangement and naming.
+A schematic block diagram of the ANPC Leg component with corresponding switch arrangement and naming is given in Figure 1.

-Digital inputs, when selected as the Control parameter, enables you to assign gate drive inputs to any of the digital input pins (from 1 to 32(64)).
+Selecting Digital inputs as the Control parameter enables assigning gate drive inputs to any of the digital input pins (from 1 to 32(64)).
 For example, if S1 is assigned to 1, the digital input pin 1 will be routed to the S1 switch gate drive.
-In addition, the gate_logic parameter selects either active high (High-level input voltage VIH turns on the switch), or active low (Low-level input voltage VIL turns on the switch).
-The gate drive logic depends on your external controller design.
+In addition, the gate_logic parameter selects either active high (High-level input voltage VIH turns on the switch), or active low (Low-level input voltage VIL turns on the switch) gate drive logic, depending on the design of the external controller.
+In TyphoonSim, digital signals are read from the internal virtual IO bus.
+Hence, if some signal is sent to digital ouput 1, it will appear on digital input 1.

-Model, when selected as the Control parameter, enables you to set the IGBTs' gate drive signals directly from the signal processing model.
-The input pin gates appears on the component.
+Selecting Model as the Control parameter, enables setting of the IGBT gate drive signal directly from the signal processing model.
+The input pin s_ctrl appears on the component.
 It requires a vector input of six gate drive signals in the following order: [S1, S2, S3, S4, S5, S6].
-When controlled from the model, the logic is always set to active high.
+When controlled from the model, logic is always active high.

 PESB Optimization